Foveaux FM

-Foveaux FM is a local radio station in Invercargill New Zealand that began operating in May 1981.
-The station is named after Foveaux Strait which runs between the South Island of New Zealand and Stewart Island.
+Foveaux FM was a local radio station in Invercargill, New Zealand that began operating in May 1981.
+The station was named after Foveaux Strait which runs between the South Island of New Zealand and Stewart Island.
 The station was originally started by a group of investors as 4XF Foveaux Radio broadcasting on 1224 AM.
 In the late eighties the station was sold to Radio Otago and in 1991 Foveaux made the switch to FM when it began broadcasting on 89.2 FM and retained the AM frequency.

 In October 2018, with trademark now owned by an Invercargill resident, Foveaux Radio began broadcast licensing tests over Invercargill City on 104.4 FM.
+This broadcast of Foveaux Radio has since been discontinued.

 Format

 Foveaux FM played a mixture the latest hits as well as older music, the station also ran several talk shows such as Talkback with John Husband on weekday mornings and a sports talk show on Sunday mornings called Sports Comment and Opinion.
 Evening programming catered to a younger audience with the station running a Top 9 at 9 countdown show.
-The Foveaux FM night show, during the late nineties, was also simulcast on Resort Radio in Queenstown.
+During the mid-to-late 1990s, the Foveaux FM night show was also simulcast on Resort Radio in Queenstown.

 Foveaux was always a live and local station 24 hours a day however some specialist nationwide shows were played on the station over the years these included: